fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 Use the documentation [here](https://docs.mongodb.com/v4.4/reference/method/db.collection.insertOne/#mongodb-method-db.collection.insertOne) to insert one new todo with the text: "Increase the number of tools in my toolbelt" with status done as false!

-Ensure that you see the new todo both in the express app and when querying from mongo cli.
+Ensure that you see the new todo both in the express app and when querying from mongo CLI.

 </div>